ElementsProject/lightning/README.md

 information to pay specific nodes.
 These details are currently being hashed out on the [mailing list](https://lists.linuxfoundation.org/mailman/listinfo/lightning-dev) and the IRC channel [#lightning-dev](https://botbot.me/freenode/lightning-dev/) on Freenode.

-The protocol requires features not currently in bitcoin, but can be tested with bitcoin (on testnet) with OP_NOP substitution.
+The protocol requires features not currently in bitcoin, so you will need Pieter Wuille's Segregated Witness bitcoind: https://github.com/sipa/bitcoin/tree/segwit4

 Final note: This is very much a testbed and work in progress; expect All The Things to change, all the time.